Chomenor/ioef-cmod/new-filesystem-readme.md

 - *mod_paks - Selects all paks from the current active mod.
 - *base_paks - Selects all paks from com_basegame (baseq3).
 - *inactivemod_paks - Selects all paks in inactive mod directories (not baseq3 or the current mod).
-- *inactivemod_paks_read_enabled - Selects paks in inactive mod directories, but only if they are available according to the server fs_read_inactive_mods setting.
-If fs_read_inactive_mods is set to 1, this will select only the team arena paks.
 - *currentmap_pak - Selects the pak containing the bsp of the current running map.
 - *cgame_pak - Selects the pak containing the preferred cgame.qvm file.
 - *ui_pak - Selects the pak containing the preferred ui.qvm file.
 - *referenced_paks - Selects paks accessed during the loading process on the server.

+NOTE: No selector rules, including *inactivemod_paks, will select any paks from inactive mods unless they are allowed according to the fs_read_inactive_mods setting on the server.
+To use inactive mods freely make sure fs_read_inactive_mods is set to 2.

 The default download manifest selects all the paks from the current mod directory, as well as the current cgame and ui paks, and the current map pak.
 The *referenced_paks rule is currently added for consistency with original filesystem behavior, but in virtually all cases is redundant to the other rules and can be dropped without issue.
 ```